Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 implementing the operation.
 This will remain hard to test until we have proper support for JSON-defined drivers with auto-generation of dispatch code.
-(The `MBEDTLS_PSA_ACCEL_xxx` macros we currently use are not expressive enough to specify which entry points are support for a given mechanism.)
+(The `MBEDTLS_PSA_ACCEL_xxx` macros we currently use are not expressive enough to specify which entry points are supported for a given mechanism.)

 Our implementation of PSA Crypto is structured in a way that the built-in implementation of each operation follows the driver API, see